-Zomato apologises, withdraws Hrithik Roshan ad after backlash from temple
+Zomato withdraws Hrithik Roshan ad after backlash from temple, apologises

 “Mahakal temple does not deliver any thali.
 Zomato and Hrithik Roshan must apologize for this ad,” priest Mahesh Sharma said, according to the Business Standard.
 “The company has made misleading publicity about the Mahakal temple in its advertisement.
 The company should think before issuing such advertisements.”

 The priests also approached Ujjain Collector Ashish Singh, who is the chairman of the Mahakal temple trust, and sought action against the company.
-Several users on Twitter had also called for a boycott of Zomato.
+Several Twitter users had also called for a boycott of Zomato.

 Madhya Pradesh Home Minister Narottam Mishra had also issued directives to the police to look into the controversy, according to PTI.